 Denied Unemployment Benefits in Illinois

-The reasons for denied unemployment, details about the appeal process and the answer to the question, “what can I do if unemployment denied my benefits?” are more covered in the following sections:
+The reasons for denied unemployment, details about the appeal process and the answer to the question, “what can I do if unemployment denied my benefits?” are more covered in the sections below.

 Illinois Unemployment Resources

 Petitioners who have had unemployment benefits denied in Illinois could have been disqualified for the following reasons:

 - Wages paid for “uninsured work” cannot be used as a basis for claiming benefits.
 See all the examples of uninsured work on the Eligibility page.

 - The petitioner quit his or her job without good cause (see Eligibility page for examples of good cause) or were discharged from employment for misconduct.